 Besides my hedge bindweed, I’m maniacal at the moment about Asian bittersweet; ground ivy (Glechoma hederacea) and the young plants of garlic mustard (Alliaria petiolata), all of which I want to dig so they don’t mature next season.
 Wish me luck (and same to you!).

 Have no answer, or feeling shy?
 Just say, “Count me in,” and I will.

 (Disclosure: Purchases from Amazon affiliate links yield a small commission that I use to purchase more giveaway books.)

-Two winners will be chosen at random after entries close at midnight on Monday, August 26.
+Two winners were chosen at random after entries closed at midnight on Monday, August 26, 2013.

 prefer the podcast?

 TERI DUNN CHACE, author of “How to Eradicate Invasive Plants,” was the guest on the latest edition of my weekly public-radio show and podcast.
 Listen anywhere, anytime: Locally, in my Hudson Valley (NY)-Berkshires (MA)-Litchfield Hills (CT) region, “A Way to Garden” airs on Robin Hood Radio’s three stations on Monday at 8:30 AM Eastern, with a rerun at 8:30 Saturdays.
 It is available free on iTunes, the Stitcher app, or streaming from RobinHoodRadio.com or via its RSS feed.
 The August 19, 2013 show can be streamed here now.
 Robin Hood is the smallest NPR station in the nation; our garden show marked the start of its fourth year in March, and is syndicated via PRX.